 - Mobile Food Preparation Unit: A MFF that engages in full food preparation. (ex. - food trucks).

+Before starting your MFF business, please read this document for details.
 Make sure to contact all relevant City or County agencies BEFORE setting up your MFF business.
 Laws and ordinances differ within City and County boundaries and may not allow you to sell in certain areas without their own form of approval. (ex. - business license, zoning clearances, fire approval, etc.)